DocentEDU/jekyll-website/README.md

 Webhook test: Success!!

-Verifying X-Hub-Signature with PHP is not working...
+Verifying X-Hub-Signature with PHP is not working... but is working fine for Node.js